esurdam/dns-benchmark/README.md

 # DNS Benchmark Tool

 This is a simple command-line DNS benchmark tool written in Python.
 It allows you to measure and compare the performance of different DNS servers for a given domain.

+I used it to figure out which DNS server to use on my local network.

 ## Features